Nigerian LNG train 7: Current situation

 Owner and operator of the terminal is Nigeria LNG (NLNG), a joint venture between Nigerian National Petroleum Corporation (NNPC), Shell Gas, Total, and Eni.

 At this moment (2022), the terminal has six operational LNG processing facilities, four 84,200m³ LNG storage tanks, four 65,000m³ cooling tanks, and three 36,000m³ condensate storage tanks.
 Furthermore, the terminal consists of a common LNG processing fractionation plant, a common condensate stabilization plant, two LNG export jetties, 23 dedicated LNG ships, a materials off-loading jetty, and ten gas turbine generators with a combined capacity of more than 320MW.
 In the current situation, the terminal produces 22Mtpa of LNG and 5Mtpa of liquefied petroleum gas (LPG) and condensate per annum (Mtpa).

 The Russian invasion of Ukraine has increased international demand for natural gas in 2022.
 This is increasingly promoting Nigeria's role as an alternative supplier.

 Scope

-The seventh LNG processing unit adds a production capacity of 4.2Mtpa and supporting infrastructure with an 84,200m³ storage tank, a 36,000m³ condensate tank, and three gas turbine generators at the terminal.
-New wells and pipelines will supply additional feed gas to the LNG facility.
+The seventh LNG processing unit adds a production capacity of 4.2Mtpa and supporting infrastructure.

-Train 7 will also reduce bottlenecks of the existing six trains.
-This should increase the processing capacity by 3.4Mtpa.
+Train 7 project will also reduce bottlenecks of the existing six trains by adding a Common Liquefaction Unit.
+This should increase the processing capacity by 3.8Mtpa.